• Home

 Science experiments can get a bit boring if you do them over and over again.
 But if you bring in seasonal elements for each holiday, then even common science experiments become fresh again.

-With Easter science experiments, kids are learning scientific concepts and expanding their knowledge of science, but the use of Easter themes keeps these experiments fresh and fun.
+With the egg crystals science project, kids are learning scientific concepts and expanding their knowledge of science, but the use of Easter themes keeps these experiments fresh and fun.

 We really like making salt crystals and crystals in general because you can teach a lot of scientific concepts in one activity!